Attack of the Clones is generally regarded as the worst movie in the Skywalker Saga.

 Much of the criticism towards Attack of the Clones is directed at one man: Hayden Christensen.

-Taking on the role of Anakin Skywalker, Christensen was given a near-impossible task; playing the trilogy’s hero that we all know will become the world’s most infamous villain, making the audience sympathise with a character written to be arrogant and petulant and more powerful than everyone around him.
+Taking on the role of Anakin Skywalker, Christensen was given a near-impossible task; playing the trilogy’s hero that we all know will become the world’s most infamous villain, making the audience sympathize with a character written to be arrogant and petulant and more powerful than everyone around him.